-Any new or expecting parent can tell you searching for baby–high chairs isn’t exactly straightforward.
+Any new or expecting parent can tell you searching for baby high chairs isn’t exactly straightforward.
 The traditional high chair has morphed into a million different configurations, with some that convert into a booster seat, toddler chair, and even a teenage/adult-sized chair, others that are pint-sized and portable, and much more.
-Clunky high chairs have been replaced with slimmer models that fit more readily into a variety of spaces, as well as sleeker-looking high chairs that could pass off as a work of art in your kitchen or dining room.
+Clunky high chairs have been replaced with slimmer models with a folding design that fit more readily into a variety of spaces, as well as sleeker-looking high chairs that could pass off as a work of art in your kitchen or dining room.

 Modern high chairs are easier to clean than high chairs of the past, with smooth lines and fewer crevices for food to get stuck in, and they’re also more adjustable and lighter for picking up and moving.

-Specific models have recline positions for newborns as a place to bottle-feed them or set them down while you eat with the rest of the family or work in the kitchen.
-Generally speaking, most high chairs are designed for babies six months and older, who can sit on their own and are ready for solid food.
+Specific models have recline positions or newborn sets for infants for bottle feeding and setting them down while you eat with the rest of the family or work in the kitchen.
+Generally speaking, most high chairs are designed for babies six months and older, who can sit on their own in an upright position and are ready for solid food.

 According to the American Academy of Pediatrics (AAP), an infant may be ready for a high chair once they have adequate head control and indicate they want food by opening their mouth.
 They should also be able to move food from a spoon to the back of their mouth (without spitting it back out) and at least double their birth weight, which may come around four months of age.
 Be sure to consult your baby’s pediatrician and follow a high chair’s manufacturer guidelines for appropriate age and weight.